-Dr. Peter DePergola is Assistant Professor of Bioethics and Medical Humanities at Elms College, Assistant Professor of Medicine at University of Massachusetts Medical School, Director of Clinical Ethics at Baystate Health.
+Dr. Peter DePergola is Assistant Professor of Bioethics and Medical Humanities at Elms College, Assistant Professor of Medicine at University of Massachusetts Medical School, and Director of Clinical Ethics at Baystate Health.

 In addition to his system-wide clinical, research, organizational, and academic responsibilities at Baystate Health, he serves as Director of the Ethics Consultation Service, Chair of the Ethics Advisory Committee, Co-Chair of the Financial Conflict of Interest in Research and Scholarly Activities Committee, and Ethicist-in-Residence to the Institutional Review Boards, Institutional Animal Care and Use Committee, and Organ Donation and Allocation Committee.
 In July 2013, Dr. DePergola became the first full-time bioethicist in the 140-year history of Baystate Health, where he has since developed innovative policy related to public health pandemics, resource scarcity, and end-of-life care.